adkar47/COE-332/homework06/README.md

 app1                         NodePort    10.109.114.68   <none>        5000:31228/TCP   7d3h

 6.)
 Next run the command kubectl exec -it adkar47-test-flask-deployment-797b7db9bb-84d52 -- /bin/bash

-This will bring you inside the container within the pods shell which will now say "root" 7.) pip3 command in the root pod and run the app routes from app.py through curl
+This will bring you inside the container within the pods shell which will now say "root"

+7.)
+Launch deployments and PVC

+deployment.apps/adkar47-test-flask-deployment created

+service/adkar47-test-flask-service created

+deployment.apps/adkar47-test-flask-deployment configured

+persistentvolumeclaim/redis-adkar47-test unchanged

+8.) pip3 command in the root pod and run the app routes from app.py through curl